mohankl20/NextTrip/README.md

 # NextTrip

-API which will tell you how long it is until the next bus on “BUS ROUTE” leaving from “BUS STOP NAME” going “DIRECTION” using the api defined at http://svc.metrotransit.org/
+REST API developed with Spring boot which will tell you how long it is until the next bus on “BUS ROUTE” leaving from “BUS STOP NAME” going “DIRECTION” using the api defined at http://svc.metrotransit.org/